LennyBo/solarenergypredict/README.md

 # Installation on the raspberry pi

 for the deploy running, a raspberry pi 3 Model B Vi.2 is used.
-It could be done on other models as long as a 64 bit version is compatible because tensorflow seems to not run on 32-bit.
+It could be done on other models as long as a 64-bit version is compatible because tensorflow seems to not run on 32-bit.

 64 bit is required to install tensorflow so a version of this project could be made for 32 bit without predictive controls.